1 / 10

-If you cover lots of miles, you’d be better with one of the multiple diesel offerings.
+If you cover lots of miles, you’d be better with one of the multiple diesel offerings that are available in the BMW 1 Series.
 With 116PS from its ultra-efficient 1.5 three-cylinder diesel, the 116d is intended to appeal to company car drivers more than anyone.
 You won’t see many on the used market and for good reason.

 The big seller is the 118d, which uses a more conventional four-cylinder 2.0-litre diesel.
 With 150PS, this provides a considerable increase in performance over the 116d, and it’s no less efficient in the real world.
 Again, the 118d (and the 116d) is available with a choice of manual or automatic transmissions.

 If you’re after a diesel with a bit of poke, the 120d provides 190PS and comes as standard with an automatic gearbox.
 Combined with xDrive, it can accelerate to 60mph in a fairly warm seven seconds.

 Topping the BMW 1 Series range is the M135i hot hatch.
 This uses a 2.0-litre petrol engine producing 306PS, combined as standard with xDrive four-wheel-drive and an eight-speed automatic gearbox.
 This is a different beast to lesser 1 Series models, covering 0-62mph in 4.8 seconds - although it’s not quite as characterful as the old six-cylinder engine used in the previous hot 1 Series model.
 Let’s not get into the rear-wheel-drive thing again.